 - Other types of not-for-profit organizations that are not tax-exempt under Section 501(c)(3) of the Internal Revenue Code, if their primary purpose is to provide certain types of qualifying public services

-Making sure your place of residency qualifies is only the first step.
-You’ll also want to make sure your loans are all federal Direct Loans and that you sign up for the most-effective payment plan.
+Making sure your place of residency qualifies as a nonprofit of public service organization is only the first step.
+You’ll also want to make sure your loans are all federal Direct Loans and that you sign up for a qualifying repayment plan.
+Federal Family Education Loans (FFEL) and Perkins Loan) Program don’t qualify but can become eligible if they’re consolidated into a new Direct Consolidation Loan.

-That said, after making 120 qualifying payments, the remainder of your student loan balance will be forgiven tax-free.
-Even better, those qualifying payments don’t need to be consecutive.
+That said, after making 120 qualifying payments, your remaining balance will be forgiven tax-free.
+Even better, those eligible payments don’t need to be consecutive.

-With doctors carrying an average of $190,000 in medical loan debt, the benefit of PSLF could be in the six figures.
+The average doctor graduates with $200,000 in medical education debt according to the AAMC, the benefit of working at PSLF hospitals could be in the six figures.
 You can see why you would want to get started on this student loan forgiveness program as soon as possible.

 How choosing a for-profit residency affects PSLF